WalkingNL/Translation/note.md

 ---

+object vs. objective

+object, n, a.

+- noun, it refers to things (physical or conceptual).
+- verb, it means to disagree or protest.

+objective, n, a.

+- As a noun, it refers to a goal or target.
+- As an adjective, it describes something neutral or fact-based.

+---

+explicit vs. implicit

+---

 **over**, can be used as comparison where one side has better condition or position than another side compared.

     I have an advantage over them who don't have enough time.